-Commencing and Expanding Commercial Satellite Operations
+Expanding Commercial Satellite Operations

 Our goal is to help customers understand how space-based data can be impactful to day-to-day business.
 Our strategy includes increasing the demand downstream by starting out as end user focused.
-While others are focused on data verticalization strategy specializing on a key sectors or problem set, we believe that flexibility in production, low-cost bespoke design and 'Bringing Space Down to Earth' for consumers will provide a scalable model for growth.
-Following the successful completion of LizzieSat Preliminary and Critical Design Reviews in 2022, we began LizzieSat integration and testing in Q1 2023.
-We completed critical command and data system testing which validated the proper functioning of the communications and data transfer paths between a LizzieSat satellite in space and the Konsberg Satellite Services, Atlas Space Operations and Leaf Space ground stations, a requirement for mission success of the LizzieSatTM constellation.
-In Q4 2023, we completed the required environmental testing for launch ono the SpaceX Falcon 9 and successfully launched and deployed our first satellite in March 2024.
+While others are focused on a data verticalization strategy specializing on key sectors or a problem set, we believe that flexibility in production, low-cost bespoke design and 'Bringing Space Down to Earth' for consumers will provide a scalable model for growth.
+In Q1 2024, we successfully launched and began operations with our LizzieSat multi-mission satellite.

-In Q1 2023 we signed an agreement with SkyWatch Space Applications, Inc. for use of its TerraStream data-management platform.
-This agreement is expected to accelerate the expansion of Sidus' commercial data distribution strategy, which includes white labeling data for the Company's existing customers as well as driving growth of new data customers.
-The agreement is expected to generate additional revenue for the Company and engage customers that otherwise may not have connected with Sidus.
-In Q3 2023 we announced the acquisition of substantially all the assets of Exo-Space in order to integrate EdgeAI capabilities into our planned constellation with ExoSpace's FeatherEdge AI platform which will enable us to deliver near real-time intelligence derived from earth observation data.
+In Q2 2024, we announced the successful on-orbit activation of the FeatherEdge AI platform which enables us to deliver near real-time intelligence derived from earth observation data.
 Further expanding the capabilities of our constellation, we implemented the SatLab A/S second-generation automated identification system (AIS) technology into the LizzieSat satellite constellation.
 AIS technology uses sophisticated systems on board marine vessels to identify and track ships to prevent collisions and protect life at sea.
-The integration of this technology into Sidus's satellites will enable more accurate vessel tracking and monitoring while providing valuable information about ship movements in real time.
+The integration of this technology, combined with data from optical sensors on board LizzieSat enables unique vessel tracking and monitoring solutions while providing valuable information about ship movements in real time.

-We have previously been approved for our X-band and S-band radio frequencies licensing through a published filing by the ITU on April 4, 2021.
-Such licenses are held through Aurea Alas, Ltd., an Isle of Man company, which is a variable interest entity to us.
+We have previously been approved for our X-band and S-band radio frequencies licensing through a published filing by the ITU on April 6, 2021.
+Such licenses are held through Aurea Alas, Ltd., an Isle of Man company, which is a Variable interest entity to us.
 The ITU filing contains approved spectrum use for multiple X-Band and S-Band frequencies and seven different orbital planes, including 45 degrees.
-In August 2023, the FCC approved the LizzieSat-1 launch and operating license for launch and deploy on a SpaceX Falcon 9 mission called Transporter 10 to include approval for orbital operations utilizing the previously approved ITU S-band and X-band frequencies and ground station coverage.
-We have also filed an FCC Part 25 license request for the LizzieSat satellite constellation missions one through six.
-The FCC Part 25 license request has gone through the mandatory review period and is pending approval.
-The National Oceanic and Atmospheric Administration (NOAA), an agency of the U.S. Department of Commerce, granted a Tier 1 license authorizing Sidus to operate LizzieSat 1-3, a private remote-sensing space system comprised of three satellites (LizzieSat #1 through LizzieSat #3 or LS-1 through LS-3) in 2024.
-The imagery from Near Infared (NIR) and Short Wave Infarred (SWIR) imagers will be integrated into our FeatherBox AI onboard processor and combined with Automated Information Systems (AIS) data to detect marine traffic migration and illegal fishing activities, detect methane emissions and detect vegetative stress in various agricultural areas.
-Any delays in commencing our commercial launch operations, including due to delays or cost overruns in obtaining NOAA licenses or other regulatory approvals for future operations or frequency requirements, could adversely impact our results and growth plans.
+In August 2023, the FCC granted Sidus a LizzieSat launch and operating license for launch and deploy on a SpaceX Falcon 9 mission called Transporter 10 to include approval for orbital operations utilizing the previously approved ITU S-band and X-band frequencies and ground station coverage.
+We have also filed an FCC Part 25 license request for the LizzieSat satellite constellation missions two through five.
+The FCC Part 25 license request has completed the mandatory review period and is pending approval.
+The National Oceanic and Atmospheric Administration (NOAA), an agency of the U.S. Department of Commerce, granted a Tier 1 license authorizing Sidus to operate LizzieSat1-3, a private remote-sensing space system comprised of three satellites (LizzieSat#1 through LizzieSat #3 or LS-1 through LS-3) in 2024.
+The imagery from Near-infrared and Short-wave infrared imagers will be integrated into our FeatherBox AI onboard processor and combined with AIS data to detect marine traffic migration and illegal fishing activities, detect methane emissions and detect vegetative stress in various agricultural areas.
+Any delays in commercial launch operations, including delays or cost overruns in obtaining NOAA licenses or other regulatory approvals for future operations or frequency requirements, could adversely impact our results and growth plans.